dodopayments/dodopayments-cli/README.md

 | **Dispute** | `opened`, `expired`, `accepted`, `cancelled`, `challenged`, `won`, `lost` |
 | **License** | `created` |

+### Exit
+To exit, use /exit or press escape key twice.

 ## Contributing

 We welcome contributions from the community!
 Whether you're fixing bugs, adding new features, or improving documentation, your help is appreciated.